Fourth Edition, Spring 2013 • Made possible by the generosity of Ann Oberkirch, MD • Map is an artistic rendering by Billy Steers.

 - The use of firearms or any other weapon is prohibited.

 - Please do not disturb any structures.

-- Camping, only for organized groups such as Scouts, with the written permission of the Roxbury Land Trust.
+- Camping with the written permission of the Roxbury Land Trust.

 - No campfires.

 - Please report any problems to the Roxbury Lant Trust 860-350-4148.